July 13, 2020

 Fintech is Revolutionizing Payment Transactions

-Your favorite stores and restaurants are learning that consumers are increasingly relying on a variety of payment options beyond traditional cash and credit, and if they don’t meet this evolving demand, they risk losing business.
+Pre-COVID-19, stores and restaurants were already learning that consumers are increasingly relying on a variety of payment options beyond traditional cash and credit, and if they don’t meet this evolving demand, they risk losing business.
+With much of the world operating virtually today, this changing dynamic is even more pronounced.

 These days even the corner coffee shop needs to offer in-store as well as desktop and mobile ordering options to customers, while accepting physical payment in cash, credit, debit, gift cards, as well as digital payments from mobile wallets on phones and wearables to money transfers from apps.